Cocoon: The Return

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This illustrates the protagonist's commitment to The group decides to return to Earth with the Antareans.
 They actively choose to face their old lives again, knowing it will test their commitment to immortality., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Structural examination shows that this crucial beat Ben's pregnant daughter-in-law goes into premature labor with complications.
+Significantly, this crucial beat Ben's pregnant daughter-in-law goes into premature labor with complications.
 The stakes rise as the group realizes their powers can't solve human problems, and they're torn between two worlds., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 92 minutes initiates the final act resolution at 80% of the runtime.
 The group realizes that life's value comes from its limits and connections.
 They synthesize both worlds' wisdom: treasure mortality and relationships while helping the Antareans complete their mission., demonstrating the transformation achieved throughout the journey.